The-Collectors/TC/README.md

 1. To start the backend, navigate to the backend folder in the terminal and start a virtual environment with `pipenv shell`.
 Then type `uvicorn main:app --reload`.
     - note: type `/docs` to the end of the URL to see the FastAPI backend commands.
 2. To start the frontend, navigate to the frontend folder in the terminal and type `npm start`.
+    - It will open new Windows Internet Explorer (or Google Chrome), with http://localhost:3000.
 3. To see the list of clubs in the database, start MongoDB and connect to the localhost database (default - should be saved).
 You will see *The Collectors* database on the left hand side.